ways/volumio-nfc/README.md

 * Test with sudo i2detect -y 1 and # nfc-list to make sure NFC reader is connected.
 * Fetch https://github.com/HubCityLabs/py532lib
 * sudo apt install libnfc5 libnfc-bin libnfc-examples python3
-* Copy readnfc.py
+* Download this repo and run readnfc.py manually to test.
-* Test by running script manually
 * To make it autostart, copy systemd service file readnfc.service to /etc/systemd/system/readnfc.service and enable.
+* Systemd timer to restart service soon after boot is needed for unknown reason.
+Also included.

 Optional: